genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 You should see the **Playground** menu item now.

 ### Creating an HTML template
-To create an HTML template for our element, we have to import and use the html tagged template helper and pass the template to the @customElement decorator.
+To create an HTML template for our element, we have to import and use the html-tagged template helper and pass the template to the @customElement decorator.

 ```typescript {3,9} title='playground.ts'
 import { FASTElement, customElement, html } from "@microsoft/fast-element";